ultimate271/notes/dastoyevsky/brothers01.03.md

 ## Chapter III.
 The Second Marriage And The Second Family

+### Of Sofya Ivanovna, Fyodor's second wife, and her upbringing with the insufferable general's widow
 Very shortly after getting his four‐year‐old Mitya off his hands Fyodor Pavlovitch married a second time.
 His second marriage lasted eight years.
 He took this second wife, Sofya Ivanovna, also a very young girl, from